adriennebrady/TrackIt/Sprint4.md

 * ####  &emsp; Description

+The LoginPost function is a handler function that is used to handle the HTTP POST requests made to the login endpoint.
+It takes the username and password from the request body, checks if the user exists and if the password is correct, generates a token and saves it to the database, and then returns the token and the root location ID to the user.

 * ####  &emsp; Request

+The LoginPost function receives a JSON payload with the following fields:

+  1. username (string): The username of the user trying to login.
+  2. password (string): The password of the user trying to login.

 * ####  &emsp; Errors

+The LoginPost function may return the following errors as HTTP status codes and JSON payloads:

+  1. 400 Bad Request: The request body is not a valid JSON payload.
+  2. 401 Unauthorized: The username or password is incorrect.
+  3. 500 Internal Server Error: An error occurred while generating or saving the token or deleting old recently deleted items.

 * ####  &emsp; Response

+The LoginPost function returns a JSON payload with the following fields:

+  1. token (string): The token generated for the user.
+  2. rootLoc (int): The ID of the user's root location.

 * ####  &emsp; Functionality

+The LoginPost function does the following:

+  1. Parses the request body and extracts the username and password fields.
+  2. Queries the database to check if the user with the given username exists.
+  3. Compares the password provided by the user with the one stored in the database for the given user.
+  4. If the username and password are correct, generates a new token and saves it to the database for the user.
+  5. Deletes old recently deleted items from the database.
+  6. Returns the token and root location ID in a JSON response.

 ---------------------